SaltwaterC/envelope-encryption-tools/README.md

   key: key,
   iv: iv,
-  appendMac: true // must be Boolean true to enable }); // this is a duplex Stream object - input plain text - output cipher stream + MAC
+  appendMac: true // must be Boolean true to enable }); // this is a duplex Stream object - input plain text - output ciphertext stream + MAC

 // the decryption stream
 var decipher = gcm.decrypt({
   key: key,
   iv: iv,
-  mac: mac // must be fetched from separate storage or from the end of the cipher stream if it was appended });
+  mac: mac // must be fetched from separate storage or from the end of the ciphertext stream if it was appended });
 ```